mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 - **Network ACLs** offer broader, subnet-level control over traffic flow.

 By understanding these differences, you can effectively configure security groups and network ACLs to create a secure environment for your AWS resources.

+### NACL are stateless: so only specifying inbound rule wont allow server to send back response.

+### Security groups are stateful, which is a crucial aspect of their functionality compared to(ACLs).
+You dont have to open outbound port for traffic to leave the instance.

+### With security groups everything is blocked by default. so you can only use allow rules

+### With NACLs groups everything is allowed by default. so you can only use both allow and deny rules

+#### NACLs are more like added security.

+--- ##########

+## Hybrid Connectivity with AWS

+some components are in AWS and some are hosted on-premises data center For hosting resources in AWS, you would use a VPC.

+### How to connect remote data center to AWS?

+1. AWS VPN
+   1. site-to-site VPN
+   2. client VPN
+2. AWS direct connect

+##

+## Storage

+Two main storage type:

+1. Block storage:
+2. Object storage

+#### Assume you have 1gb file with text in it.
+In block storage this file will split into fixed size chunks of data and then stored.
+On the other hand, object storage treats each file as a single unit of data.

+## Assume you want to change 1 character in that 1gb file.
+In block storage, its simple.
+Mainly because we change the block or piece of file where that character resides and leave rest of file alone. but in Object storage, i gave to update whole file.

+---

+### Block Storage:

+File Splitting: Block storage breaks down the file into fixed-size blocks (e.g., 4KB, 8KB).
+These blocks are addressed and stored independently.
+Updating a Character: Modifying a single character only affects the specific block containing that character.
+The remaining blocks remain unchanged.
+This is efficient for updates that target specific parts of a large file.

+### Object Storage:

+Single Unit: Object storage treats the entire 1GB file as a single, unchangeable unit.
+It doesn't subdivide the file into smaller parts.
+Updating a Character: To modify a character, object storage downloads the entire 1GB file, makes the change to the specific character, and then uploads the entire modified file back to storage.
+This can be less efficient for small character changes within large files.